-I’ll show you how to set up dynamic start and end dates when you’re using power query date tables.
+I’ll show you how to set up dynamic start dates and end dates using Power BI’s power query date tables.

 This time, however, I’ll show you a few alternatives.